 Liverpool is one of over 50 areas across the country that the Arts Council has identified as having the greatest need for this partnership.
 With the support of Curious Minds, the Arts Council’s Bridge Organisation for the North West that helps connect children and young people to art and culture, the Liverpool Cultural Education Partnership is now up and running, with the Liverpool Learning Partnership and other partners taking the lead.

-The LCEP will work with schools to test innovative solutions to cultural and creative education across the curriculum.
-This will focus initially on Key Stage Two and Three, researching, monitoring and evaluating the impact of these programmes.
+- Work with schools to test innovative solutions to cultural and creative education across the curriculum, researching, monitoring and evaluating the impact of these programmes.

 2. Employment & skills